Ghost in the Shell: Stand Alone Complex: Music

 The soundtrack for the series was composed by Yoko Kanno and produced by Victor Entertainment.
 The first season's opening theme is "Inner Universe" performed by Origa (written by Origa and Shanti Snyder).
 The lyrics are in Russian, English, and Latin.
 The first season's ending theme is "Lithium Flower" performed by Scott Matthew (written by Tim Jensen).
 When the series was later re-broadcast on terrestrial television in Japan, "Inner Universe" was replaced with "GET9", performed by jillmax (written by Tim Jensen), while "Lithium Flower" was replaced with "I Do", written and performed by Ilaria Graziano.

+The opening theme for S.A.C.
+2nd Gig is "Rise" performed by Origa (written by Tim Jensen), while the ending theme is "Living Inside the Shell" performed by Steve Conte (written by Shanti Snyder).
+2nd Gig also used alternate opening and closing themes when it was re-broadcast on terrestrial television, with "Rise" was replaced by "CHRisTmas in the SiLenT ForeSt" performed by Ilaria Graziano (written by Shanti Snyder), and "Living Inside the Shell" was replaced by "Snyper", performed by Ilaria Graziano (written by Tim Jensen).